Skip to contents

 legend.lab

-Label for the axis of the color legend, defaults to "Allele frequencies".
-Set to NA if not desired.
-If this is the case, consider adjusting legend.ylim to use more plotting space.
+Label for the axis of the legend.
+Defaults to "Allele frequencies".
+Set to NA to omit the label; if so, consider adjusting legend.ylim to use more plotting space.

 legend.line